 - Why hackers steal data

 - How an encrypted phone will protect you

 There are many options for using encryption on your phone, from locking down the device with OS-installed encryption and using chat apps with encryption, to using a separate fully-locked down phone with complete encryption.
-Each option is a is a step in the right direction towards getting the protection your conversations and files deserve.
-This article starts by teaching you the basics of how and why data is stolen, and then teaches you the ins and outs of an encrypted phone ecosystem so you can make an informed choice.
+Each option is a step in the right direction towards getting the protection your data deserve.

 How do hackers get your data?